TorZidan/android-1.0/archive/README.md

 ## What is Android 1.0?
-Android is an operating system for "smart" mobile phones, developed by Google.
+Android is an operating system for "smartphones", developed by Google.

 On October 21, 2008, Google and the Open Handset Alliance announced the availability of the Android platform source code to everyone, for free, under the new Android Open Source Project, see https://web.archive.org/web/20081022173050/http://source.android.com/posts/opensource